Lab 99 Web Design

 </txp:if_individual_article>

 You can use these conditional statements any number of times on each Textpattern page.
-Choose whatever arrangement makes the code easiest for you to follow.
+In practice, you should choose whatever arrangement makes the code easiest for you to follow, depending on the specific needs of the project you are working on.

 Creating the Landing Page